dgamoni/LocateAnything/README.txt

 = 1.1.72 =
 * Sometimes the preview mode was in conflict with 3rd party plugins.
 This update should fix that problem = 1.1.8 =
-Added nice textarea editors
+* Added nice textarea editors
 = 1.1.93 =
-Added radio button, select multiple as filters
+* Added radio button, select multiple as filters
+= 1.3.00 =
+* setup a new branch plugin
+= 1.3.01 =
+* update readme